azurecitadel/azurecitadel.github.io/labs/devops-vsts.md

 ![Application Insights](./images/app-insights.png)

+You can also check the **Application map**, **Performance (preview)** views to see the data coming from your app.
 These are just some of the large collection of available metrics, alerts and diagnostics available through Application Insights on Azure.

 ---